Kuratoro/zk.zettel.page/index.md

 It is hosted by [/u/srid-](https://www.reddit.com/user/srid-) on Github ([source](https://github.com/Kuratoro/zk.zettel.page)) and is currently editable by anyone with a Github account (see <how-to-edit?cf>).

-This site is managed by /u/srid-'s open source software called [Neuron](https://neuron.zettel.page/), which is normally used from the command line with a text editor; however you can also edit this site directly on GitHub.
+This site is managed by the open source software called [Neuron](https://neuron.zettel.page/), which is normally used from the command line with a text editor; however you can also edit this site directly on GitHub.

 ### Features
 * [Anyone can contribute](https://github.com/srid/zk.zettel.page/edit/master/index.md) - if you need help with the editing/note creation process, feel free to contact us (<contact?cf>)